paulf-999/aws_templates/mwaa-aws-managed-airflow/README.md

 ### Split out the Quickstart CFN into 3 CFNs

-* The big bang, single CFN isn't very user friendly and difficult to understand dependencies
+The big bang, single CFN used for the AWS quick start user guide for MWAA (https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html) isn't very user friendly and difficult to understand dependencies.

+As a result, I've Slightly streamlined version of the AWS quick start user guide for MWAA:

 * As a result, I split the CFN into 3:
     * 1 for the prerequisite S3 bucket
-    * 1 for the networking components needed for a public VPC (private - WIP)
+    * 1 for the networking components needed for a public VPC (private VPC is WIP)
     * and 1 for the MWAA env

 ### Connectivity to AWS Secrets Manager